GLASS ARTISANS

 Ronnie Seitel - Juried Artisan

 I've been working with stained glass since the early 1980s.
 My goal is to engage the viewer while providing a sense of joy through the colors and design of my work.
 Most items are one of a kind; my love is creating original designs inspired by nature and architecture.
 My work is handcrafted for lasting quality and design.
+There is more of this artisan's work on this web site.
+Click here to see it.

 Karen Dixon - Juried Artisan

-Rhandi Weaver - Juried Artisan
+Rhandie Weaver - Juried Artisan

 Stained Glass